Reshade Effect Shader Toggler (R.E.S.T)

 Enabling 3D Shader

-If you want to use SuperDepth3D with R.E.S.T, you need to enable the 3D shader.
-Open the main menu, enable the 3D shader, and scroll down to the bottom of the shader.
-Enable REST_UI_MODE by setting it to 1:
+If you want to use SuperDepth3D with R.E.S.T, you need to turn on the 3D shader.
+Open the main menu, enable the 3D shader, and scroll to the very bottom of the shader settings.
+Set REST_UI_MODE to 1 to enable it:

 ../../_images/rest8.png